vuejs/v2.vuejs.org/src/v2/style-guide/index.md

 ### Complex expressions in templates <sup data-p="b">strongly recommended</sup>

-**Component templates should only include simple expressions, with more complex expressions refactored into computed properties or methods.**
+**Component templates should only include simple expressions, with more complex expressions refactored into filters or computed properties.**

 Complex expressions in your templates make them less declarative.
 We should strive to describe _what_ should appear, not _how_ we're computing that value.
-Computed properties and methods also allow the code to be reused.
+Filters and Computed properties also allow the code to be reused.

 {% raw %}<div class="style-example example-bad">{% endraw %}
 #### Bad